Online Engineering Schools in Alaska

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Although it may be one of the most remote and sparsely populated states in the nation, Alaska is home to a thriving engineering sector.
-In fact, the Bureau of Labor Statistics (BLS May 2016) reported that 7,710 engineering and architectural professionals currently work in the state out of 323,500 jobs overall.
-To put this into perspective, engineers and architects comprise nearly 2.4 percent of the entire workforce—a higher-than-average percentage among U.S. states.
+In fact, the Bureau of Labor Statistics (BLS May 2024) reported that 7,710 engineering and architectural professionals currently work in the state out of 321,040 jobs overall.
+To put this in perspective, engineers and architects comprise nearly 2.4 percent of the workforce—a higher-than-average share across U.S. states.

-And while compensation for engineers is typically greater for engineers than many other professionals, this is amplified in Alaska.
-By illustration, while the average salary for all jobs statewide was $56,710, according to the BLS (May 2016), the mean wage for all engineering and architectural professionals was a jaw-dropping $105,530—nearly twice as much.
-Furthermore, some engineering professionals earned well over this, such as industrial engineers, who earned a mean salary of $125,470, and mechanical engineers, who brought home an average of $138,370 annually.
+And while compensation for engineers is typically higher than that for many other professionals, this is even more pronounced in Alaska.
+By illustration, while the average salary for all jobs statewide was $72,810, according to the BLS (May 2024), the mean wage for all engineering and architectural professionals was a jaw-dropping $110,330.
+Furthermore, some engineering professionals earned well over this, such as industrial engineers, who earned a mean salary of $147,060, and petroleum engineers, who brought home an average of $211,940 annually.

-Perhaps one of the reasons that the engineering sector is so strong in Alaska is due to the wide support that these professionals receive from a number of local organizations.
+Perhaps one reason the engineering sector is so strong in Alaska is the broad support these professionals receive from local organizations.
 For example, the following includes a list of engineering societies in the state that offer advocacy, continuing education, and an array of other benefits for members:

 Becoming an engineer in Alaska generally requires completing at least an undergraduate degree.
-As residents of Alaska understand, this task may prove difficult since only a handful of engineering programs are offered in the state.
+As Alaska residents understand, this task may prove difficult, since only a handful of engineering programs are offered in the state.
 Specifically, the University of Alaska – Fairbanks and the University of Alaska – Anchorage both offer strong engineering degree programs, but the locations may not be convenient for some.
-Fortunately for those interested in pursuing a degree in engineering, there’s a wealth of online degree programs, which offer a top-notch education from renowned institutions while allowing students to complete their studies while remaining in their home community.
+Fortunately for those interested in pursuing a degree in engineering, there’s a wealth of online degree programs that offer a top-notch education from renowned institutions and allow students to complete their studies in their home community.

-While there are no online engineering programs from Alaska’s schools, residents of the state can attend distance-based programs from out-of-state institutions.
-The following guide includes information about online engineering degree programs offered by universities in the West and Pacific Northwest, across various levels, as well as the exceptional professors from those schools.
+While there are no undergraduate online engineering programs offered by Alaska’s schools, residents of the state can attend distance-learning programs at out-of-state institutions.
+The following guide includes information about online engineering degree programs in Pacific Northwest states across various levels, as well as the exceptional professors from those schools.

 sponsored